risgk/digital-synth-vra8-q/README.md

 ## Change History

-- v3.1.0: Add OSC MODE (Paraphonic/Monophonic); Fix the instability of the pitch when a note (Gate) is turned on
+- v3.1.0: Add OSC MODE (Paraphonic/Monophonic); Improve VELOCITY > CUTOFF; Fix the instability of the pitch when a note (Gate) is turned on
 - v3.0.0: Improve sound quality; Fix Oscillator pitch; Increase the CUTOFF frequency slightly (min: 880 Hz, max: 14.08 kHz); Change the Q range of RESONANCE (mix: 0.7, max: 8.0); Increasing RESONANCE decreases the filter gain; Support Velocity > CUTOFF (OFF/ON); Reduce pop noise when turning notes ON and OFF; Enable Short Delay FX; Change PRESET programs; Support All Sound OFF and Reset All Controllers; Other changes
 - v2.2.0: Change PRESET; Other changes
 - v2.1.0: Improve sound quality; Change PRESET; Other changes